JstnMcBrd/eslint-config/README.md

 export default eslintConfig({ typescript: true });
 ```

+This configuration assumes that your build output directory is `dist` and ignores all files in that directory.

-This configuration uses the [`projectService`](https://typescript-eslint.io/blog/project-service) feature from `typescript-eslint` for typed linting.
+It also uses the [`projectService`](https://typescript-eslint.io/blog/project-service) feature from `typescript-eslint` for typed linting.
 Therefore, all linted files must be included in your project's root `tsconfig.json`.

 It is generally good practice to include all JavaScript-related files that need type information in the root `tsconfig.json`, for consistency and improved IDE integration.